BU-CS320/Spring-2019/project/INSTRUCTIONS.md

   * Submit your tests for the project
     * Tests should be organized in a reasonable way, each test file should contain a toplevel test group and focus on testing one aspect of the project.
 For example, ParserTest.hs should not use exec, it should test the parser directly.
     * Tests should be thorough, a Parser test without quickcheck should have more than 20 tests.
 Every time you fix a bug, make a test.
-    * Within reason, every mixin should have its own test group in it's own file.
+    * Within reason, every mix-in should have its own test group in its own file.
     * While it is not necessary to fully complete all features by Milestone 2, you will need to have made substantial progress in order to create reasonable tests.
   * Completion is worth 5pts/100.
 * Final Deadline: 5/3/19